-In the current study, we will mainly examine whether malleability moderates the relative influence of retribution versus rehabilitation motive on people’s support of offender’s punishment.
-We will specifically focus on professional misconduct, which reflects violation of a wide array of professional norms, and the way it is perceived thus depends on the context it occurs in.
-More specifically, professional misconduct refers to any behavior that violates normative expectations and professional codes of conduct (Muzio, Faulconbridge, Gabbioneta, Greenwood, 2016), even if such behavior is conducted within legal or regulatory boundaries (Gabbioneta, Faulconbridge, Currie, Dinovitzer & Muzio, 2019).
-For instance, drug or alcohol abuse, absenteeism, below-standard work performance all fall under this definition (Trevino, 1992).
-As professional misconduct encompasses a large array of offenses (Biagioli, Kenney, Martin & Walsh, 2019) that are not necessarily considered a breach of law (Gabbioneta et al., 2019), individuals’ response to it may be affected by their understanding of the situation and their justice motives.
-Professional misconduct is therefore fertile ground for the exploration of factors influencing third-party observers’ motivation for punishing an offender.
-We developed vignettes describing professional misconduct in two different fields in order to prevent the processes we are investigating from being attributed to a specific context.
-However, we do not expect to find differences among these two incidents of misconduct.
+In the current study, we primarily examined whether malleability moderates the relative influence of retribution versus rehabilitation motive on people’s support for an offender’s punishment.
+We focused specifically on professional misconduct, which reflects a wide array of professional norm violations, and the way it is perceived thus depends on the context in which it occurs.
+More specifically, professional misconduct refers to any behavior that violates normative expectations and professional codes of conduct (Muzio, Faulconbridge, Gabbioneta, Greenwood, 2016), even if such behaviors are conducted within legal or regulatory boundaries (Gabbioneta, Faulconbridge, Currie, Dinovitzer & Muzio, 2019).
+For instance, drug or alcohol abuse, absenteeism, and below-standard work performance all fall under this definition (Trevino, 1992).
+As professional misconduct encompasses a large array of offenses (Biagioli, Kenney, Martin & Walsh, 2019) that are not necessarily considered a breach of law (Gabbioneta et al., 2019), individuals’ responses to these types of violations may be affected by their understanding of the situation and their justice motives.
+Professional misconduct is therefore fertile ground for the exploration of factors that influence third-party observers’ motivation for punishing an offender.
+We developed vignettes that described professional misconduct in two different fields in order to prevent the processes we are investigating from being attributed to a specific context.
+However, we did not expect to find differences between these two incidents of misconduct.

-Participants will be randomly assigned to one of the six conditions in a 2 (mindset: fixed vs. malleable) x 3 (justice motive: retribution vs. rehabilitation vs. control) experimental design.
-We will initially manipulate participants’ mindset and then introduce an elaboration of a perspective for justice (retribution vs. rehabilitation) and subsequently urge the participants to assign a punishment from that perspective.
-In order to examine the specific impact of each justice motive, we will also introduce a control condition in which participants will not focus on any specific justice motive.
-Then the participants will read one of two vignettes depicting an incident of professional misconduct, and finally indicate to what extent they would support punishment for the offender.
-Based on the reviewed literature, we have formulated the following hypotheses:
+Participants were randomly assigned to one of six conditions in a 2 (mindset: fixed vs. malleable) x 3 (justice motive: retribution vs. rehabilitation vs. control) experimental design.
+We initially manipulated participants’ mindset, then had participants read a short passage that discussed a perspective on justice (retribution vs. rehabilitation) and subsequently urged participants to assign a punishment based on that perspective.
+In order to examine the specific impact of each justice motive, we also included a control condition in which participants did not focus on any specific justice motive.
+Next, participants read one of two vignettes depicting an incident of professional misconduct, and were asked to indicate the extent to which they would support punishing the offender.
+Based on the reviewed literature, we formulated the following hypotheses:

-H1) Participants either in the retribution (H1a) or rehabilitation (H1b) conditions will support more punishment of the offender, than those in the control condition.
-These predictions are based on past research showing that highlighting either retributive (Carlsmith, 2006; Gerber, & Jackson, 2013) or rehabilitative (Ward, 2010; McNeill, 2014;) motive increases people’s punishment motives.
+H1) Participants in both the retribution (H1a) and rehabilitation (H1b) conditions will support punishment of the offender to a greater extent than those in the control condition.
+These predictions are based on past research indicating that highlighting either a retributive (Carlsmith, 2006; Gerber, & Jackson, 2013) or rehabilitative (Ward, 2010; McNeill, 2014;) motive increases people’s punishment motives.

-H2) Participants in the malleable mindset condition will support less punishment of the offender, than those in the fixed mindset condition.
-This assumption was based on fact that people with malleable compared to fixed mindset are less likely to recommend punishment for a wrongdoer (Erdley & Dweck, 1993; Gervey et al., 1999).
+H2) Participants in the malleable mindset condition will be less supportive of imposing a punishment on the offender than those in the fixed mindset condition.
+This assumption was based on fact that people with a malleable, as compared to a fixed mindset, are less likely to recommend punishment for a wrongdoer (Erdley & Dweck, 1993; Gervey et al., 1999).

-H3) Finally, we also expect a malleability mindset by justice motives interaction on participants’ support for offender’s punishment.
-More specifically, in the fixed mindset condition we expect punishment’s support to be higher in the retribution condition, as compared to the rehabilitation and control conditions (H3a).
-Conversely, in the malleable mindset condition we expect punishment’s support to be higher in the rehabilitation condition, as compared to the retribution and control conditions (H3b).
+H3) There will be a malleability mindset by justice motive interaction effect with response to participants’ support for an offender’s punishment.
+More specifically, we expected punishment support to be higher in the retribution condition, as compared to the rehabilitation and control conditions, among those in the fixed mindset condition (H3a).
+Conversely, we expected support for punishment to be higher in the rehabilitation condition, as compared to the retribution and control conditions, among those in the malleable mindset condition (H3b).

 Method